filotti/prosper/README.md

 want by specifying a different cron expression.
 For example, to trigger the function every day at 9 AM, you would use `0 9 * * *`.

+Running the Cloud Function every hour will allow you to invest in listings as soon as they become available and you have enough funds in your account.

-### 5. Set environment variables including the investment amounts and criteria
+### 6. Set environment variables including the investment amounts and criteria

 The Cloud Function requires the following environment variables to be set: